jhnbyrn/951-KLR-PAGES/isv_routine.md

 Next, the alternate path rejoins at 092D.

 ### 092D (Both idle paths):
 Now we begin the closed loop correction.
 The open loop calculation is done later.
 That might seem backwards but it doesn't matter because we'll just be adding a positive base value to a positive or negative correction value.
+So the order is not really important.

 Here is where we calculate that positive or negative correction.

-A quick outline on the overall correction process:
+First, here's a quick outline of the overall correction process:

 * the correction consistes of P + I terms (proportional + integral)
 * the I term is accumulated in 7E:7D.
 * the correction (P+I) is offset to be centered around a midpoint bias of 32,767
-* later, this bias is removed
+* later, this bias is removed to produce a 2's complement, signed value

-Look up 1160+38=1198 (contains 04, i.e. 160rpm).
+We look up 1160+38=1198 (contains 04, i.e. 160rpm).

 ```
 if 7fh (target rpm) >= current_rpm + 160rpm then: